grieve/webpack-glsl-loader/README.md

 ## TODO

-+ Deduplicate imports, to precent code clobbering and conflicts at runtime
++ Deduplicate imports, to prevent code clobbering and conflicts at runtime
 + Make loader file extension agnostic, to allow for you odd people who use other extensions like `.vert` and `.frag`.